-Resting your cookie dough also relaxes the gluten developed in the dough which results in soft and chewy texture that we are aiming to get in this vegan cinnamon raisin cookies!
+Resting your cookie dough also relaxes the gluten developed in the dough which results in a soft and chewy texture that we are aiming to get!
 Patience is all worth good cookies.

 Baking time is quite important when it comes to baking cookies.
-For these vegan cinnamon raisin cookies I caked them for about 12 mins to get that chewy an soft texture.
+For this recipe, I baked them for about 12 mins to get that chewy and soft texture.

 The cookies are still quite soft and not quite solid when then come out of the oven, they may even look like they are undercooked but don’t worry!
 They will firm up once cooled down to room temperature and will be the best chewy and soft texture.